-Author of Forager: Field Notes from a Wild Life (Algonquin Press)
+Author of Forager: Field Notes on Survival (Algonquin Press)

 Michelle was raised on a mountain in the Angeles National Forest where she learned to identify flora and fauna, navigate by the stars, forage for edible plants, and care for the earth.
 As an Experienced Registered Yoga Teacher, she has been teaching students and training teachers in southern California studios since 2008, as well as teaching yoga to employees at local businesses, leading Yoga on Tap, and co-hosting Yoga in Horse Time with Four Winds Equine Guided Alternative and Holistic Health Services.